webtorrent/webtorrent/README.md

 Start downloading a new torrent.
 Aliased as `client.download`.

-`torrentId` can be any of the following:
+`torrentId` can be one of:

-- info hash (as a hex string or Buffer)
+- magnet uri (utf8 string)
-- magnet uri (as a utf8 string)
+- torrent file (buffer)
-- .torrent file (as a Buffer)
+- info hash (hex string or buffer)
 - parsed torrent (from [parse-torrent](https://github.com/feross/parse-torrent))
-- http/https url to a .torrent file (string)
+- http/https url to a torrent file (string)
-- filesystem path to a .torrent file (string)
+- filesystem path to a torrent file (string)

 If `ontorrent` is specified, then it will be called when **this** torrent is ready to be used (i.e. metadata is available).
 Note: this is distinct from the 'torrent' event which